Nuclear Radiology Residency

 1300 Yorkl

-It is imperative that Nuclear Medicine transform itself and embrace the community that it serves.
-This transformation must occur for precision medicine to align with molecular imaging and each reach their true potential.
-This process acknowledges that one must study not only the needs of the population in aggregate but also the molecular signatures that make imaging and therapy personalized.
-As such, the Nuclear Medicine Residency is the training site for the service named Molecular Imaging and Therapeutics (MI&T) – an updated descriptor of increasingly sub-cellular interrogations developed over the last five decades.
+Nuclear Medicine must transform itself and embrace its community—a transformation that must occur for precision medicine to align with molecular imaging and for each to reach its true potential.
+This process acknowledges not only the study of the aggregate population's needs but also the molecular signatures that make imaging and therapy personalized.
+As such, the Nuclear Medicine Residency is the training site for Molecular Imaging and Therapeutics (MI&T), an updated descriptor of increasingly sub-cellular interrogations developed over the last five decades.

-We are located in Manhattan on the Upper East Side and are a Service of the Department of Radiology at Weill Cornell Medicine.
-As such, we serve an incredibly diverse patient population and treat a wide spectrum of diseases.
-Many of our imaging agents are investigational but will become FDA approved during the span of your training.
-Therefore we are always preparing for the practice of the future.
-What we do today will only be a subset of what will be required in the future to remain proficient in practice.
+Located in Manhattan's Upper East Side, part of the Weill Cornell Medicine Department of Radiology, we serve an incredibly diverse patient population and treat a wide spectrum of diseases.
+Many of our imaging agents are investigational but will become FDA-approved during the span of your training.
+Therefore, we are always preparing for the practice of the future.
+What we do today is but a subset of what the future will require to remain proficient in practice.

 Overview

-Our current one-, two-, three-year ACGME-accredited Nuclear Medicine Residency Program (ACGME Number: 2003511052) provides specialized training in both diagnostic and therapeutic nuclear medicine.
-As part of our academic mission, we are proud to provide training to both diagnostic radiology fellows and nuclear medicine residents.
-Training in the core competencies of image interpretation, radiotherapy procedures, and molecular imaging research is provided by dedicated Nuclear Medicine / Radiology faculty.
-Our in-house radiopharmacy and on-site cyclotron capabilities permit us to provide exposure to new radiopharmaceutical and radioisotope therapies, which is increasingly a part of personalized patient management.
+Our current one-, two-, and three-year ACGME-accredited Nuclear Medicine Residency Program (ACGME Number: 2003511052) provides specialized training in diagnostic and therapeutic nuclear medicine.
+As part of our academic mission, we proudly train diagnostic radiology fellows and nuclear medicine residents.
+Nuclear medicine and radiology faculty train in the core competencies of image interpretation, radiotherapy procedures, and molecular imaging research.
+Our in-house radiopharmacy and on-site cyclotron capabilities allow us to provide exposure to new radiopharmaceutical and radioisotope therapies, which is increasingly a part of personalized patient management.

 Facilities